1.1 GENERAL; Name

 - Associate members: All persons interested in public finance and furthering the purposes of the Association and not eligible for active membership shall be eligible for associate membership.
 The Executive Board may distinguish between the various types of associate members for establishing membership fees and other purposes.

 - Honorary members: Persons who, in the opinion of the Executive Board have made an outstanding contribution to the advancement of governmental finance or accounting so that their efforts deserve public recognition, shall be eligible to election as honorary members.
 No dues or fees of any kind shall be required of honorary members.
-Not more than two honorary memberships shall be conferred in any one year and the total number shall not exceed one honorary member per 1,000 of total GFOA members at any one time.
-Such memberships maybe voted by the Association at its annual conference on recommendation of the Executive Board.
+Not more than three honorary memberships shall be conferred in any one year and the total number shall not exceed one honorary member per 1,000 of total GFOA members at any one time.
+Such memberships may be voted by the Association at its annual conference on recommendation of the Executive Board.
 The Executive Board may distinguish between various types of honorary memberships.

 2.2 MEMBERS; Membership fees